pshihn/byproxy/README.md

 # ByProxy

-In web applications, developers often map a set of rest calls to methods on a server.
-These could be functions in a module or methods in an object.
-On the client, the code will usually make a rest call to a specific url matching the method on the server.

 ByProxy allows the client to access the object/module on the server as if it was a local object with an API.

 For example, a *calculator* server: